younglim/developer.gov.sg/collections/_products/categories/platform/opendigitalplatform/overview.md

 ### Awards and Recognition

-The ODP won the category of Outstanding Smart City Project for Urban Planning and Land Use at the IDC Smart City Asia/Pacific Awards (SCAPA) in 2021.
+The ODP won the category of Outstanding Smart City Project for Urban Planning and Land Use at the [IDC Smart City Asia/Pacific Awards (SCAPA) in 2021](https://www.idc.com/getdoc.jsp?containerId=prAP47682421){:target="_blank"}.

 ### Getting Started